tinchodias/NanoStrand/README.md

 $ nanocat --sub --connect tcp://127.0.0.1:5586 --subscribe Evt:Rem0 -A
 ```

-Now you can see that after Client 1's messages are stocked on server, Rem0 & Rem5 events will be delivered to Clients 2, and Rem0 event will be delivered to Client 3.
+Now you can see that after Client 1's messages are stocked on server, Rem0 & Rem5 events will be delivered to Clients 2, and Rem0 events will be delivered to Client 3.